JAmanOG/MongoDB_Aggregation/readme.md

    }
 ])
 ```
-This performs a join between the `orders` collection and the `customers` collection, adding the customer details to the orders.
+This will merge the `orders` collection with the `customers` collection based on the `customerId`.

 #### **2.8. $unwind** - Deconstructing Arrays

-The `$unwind` stage is used to deconstruct an array field, outputting a document for each element in the array.
+The `$unwind` stage is used to "unwind" arrays, meaning it creates a separate document for each element of an array field.

-**Syntax:**
+**Basic Syntax:**
 ```js
 db.collection.aggregate([
    { $unwind: "$arrayField" }